 “Genetic testing results can have many implications, especially if we find an inherited genetic mutation,” Dr. Raygada says.

 I counsel patients to help them understand the implications of the results and then make decisions about their care based on those results.
 I also recommend a cancer screening or preventive plan for patients and their family.

 An informative negative test can provide peace of mind to a patient that a harmful gene variant was not inherited.
 The genetic information is also used to help researchers better understand these rare tumor types.

 “Most cancers occur sporadically.
 The majority of the testing we perform is for research, which is critical to identifying mutations that are causing these rare cancers,” Dr. Raygada says.
 This makes genetic testing beneficial to patients regardless of whether their results are positive or negative.

-Why Genetic Counseling for NCI-CONNECT
+Genetic Counseling at NCI-CONNECT

-NCI-CONNECT aims to better understand select rare brain and spine tumors by collecting, analyzing and sharing data.
+NCI-CONNECT aims to better understand select rare brain and spine tumors by collecting, analyzing, and sharing data.
 Genetic testing is an opportunity for researchers to gather the data they need to reach this aim.

 “Rare tumors are an underserved population in cancer research,” Dr. Raygada says.
 “Genetic testing allows for comprehensive testing of these tumors.
 It is a wonderful opportunity for patients, but it is also important that they understand it.
 That is why I am excited to be part of NCI-CONNECT.”

 NCI-CONNECT offers genetic counseling and testing for patients with rare brain and spine tumors at no cost when they visit the clinic.
 It is a unique service to serve the patients and improve standards of care.